-by Kathy Collard Miller | Oct 31, 2020 | faith, God's heart, holiness, honorable calling, humility, knowing and understanding God, love, trust, worry
+by Kathy Collard Miller | Oct 31, 2020 | faith, God's heart, holiness, honorable calling, humility, knowing and understanding God, love, Trust, worry

 Did you know the Apostle Paul boasted?
 If you’re like me you’re most likely thinking, “I thought we weren’t supposed to boast otherwise we’re being proud.”
 I’ve felt the same way but then I began to notice how often boasting...